maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

    to translate the strings of this `.po` file.
 The string `translator-credits` should be translated by your name(s), it will be displayed in the "About" dialog.
-4. Please test your translation by placing your `.po` file in the proper place, building and installing the application.
+4. You can test your translation by placing your `.po` file in the proper place, building and installing the application.
 5. Once your translation is ready to be submitted, run
 ```